gbhug5a/DS3231-Aging-GPS/README.md

 any GPS module with a PPS output should work.
 And any DS3231 module should work, with either the DS3231SN or the DS3231M chip.

-This process should find the optimum setting with a couple hours as opposed to spending days adjusting Aging to get the best time.
+This process should find the optimum setting within a couple hours as opposed to spending days adjusting Aging to get the best time.
 The setting is unique to each RTC chip.